Isabela de Sagua

 Isabela de Sagua, also shortened as Isabela and nicknamed La Venecia de Cuba ("The Cuban Venice"), is a Cuban village and consejo popular ("people's council", i.e. hamlet) of the municipality of Sagua la Grande, in Villa Clara Province.
 In 2011 it had a population of 3,187.

 History

 The village was founded in 1843 as the port and customs of Sagua and, 5 years later, it was enabled for international import trade.
-Hurricane Kate (1985) severely damaged the village, which had to be largely rebuilt.
+Hurricane Kate (1985) severely damaged the village, which was never rebuilt.
+Instead a new town called Nueva Isabela was created 2 miles away from Sagua La Grande and many Isabela residents moved there.